 If you plan on working with social media influencers as part of your campaign, this is a useful benchmark to compare your results against.
 (Source: Influencer Marketing Hub)

 Alright, moving onto what continues to be the leading social platform: Facebook.
-Here are a few enlightening Facebook statistics for 2021 worth taking note of.
+Here are a few enlightening Facebook statistics worth taking note of.

 13. Facebook has around 2.7 billion active users